Earlier this year, I wrote a post talking about the tremendous health benefits of black sesame seeds.

 Definitely good enough to earn a spot in the rotation with Brazil nut milk and cashew milk.

-- Not sure how to make nut milk?
-Take a look at video below.
+– Not sure how to make nut milk?
+Take a look at the video above.

 If you want to make organic black sesame seed milk, it is the exact same process except that you alter the ratio of water/seeds.